basf/pyTEM/README.md

 my_microscope = Interface()

 if my_microscope.beam_is_blank():
-    print("The beam is blank... un-blanking beam...")
+    print("The beam is blanked... un-blanking beam...")
     my_microscope.unblank_beam()
 else:
     print("The beam is un-blanked... blanking beam...")